jphong125/stellaapic/Writerside/topics/wallet/wallet_intro.md

 ## Integration

-API integration is possible in two ways.

-Type 1 (bet api -> win api)
+bet api -> win api

 Integration of bet and win methods is By placing a bet (-) with the bet API and processing a win (+) with the win API.

-When running one spin, two API calls are required in the debit -> win order.
+When running Round of spin, at least two API calls are required in the debit -> win order.

 ## You must connect using one of two methods